zeus-fyi/zeus/README.md

 #### ```artemis.zeus.fyi``` ####
 #### ```pkg/artemis/client```

-Artemis is a tx orchestrator.
+Our web3 Artemis client is a tx orchestrator.
 It reliably submits & confirms ethereum transactions and logs their receipts.
 Chain with the in memory db for storing web3 signer keys to build highly reliable web3 api actions with other users and smart contracts.
 You'll need a bearer token to use this client.
-A more advanced orchestrator that can handle high volume DeFi trading, which manages nonce sequences, sets up event triggers & scheduling, and has queriable event artifacts is in works, targeted release by end of March.
+A more advanced orchestrator that can handle high volume DeFi trading & simulation, which manages nonce sequences, sets up event triggers & scheduling, and has queriable event artifacts is available only via enterprise licensing or other pre-arranged agreements at the moment.

 ### Hercules ###

 #### ```apps/hercules``` ####
 #### ```pkg/hercules/client```

-Hercules is web3 middleware that manages web3 infrastructure and connections to other middleware packages.
-It also contains useful apis to debug and troubleshoot web3 infrastructure.
+Hercules is middleware that manages web infrastructure and connections to other middleware packages.
+It also contains useful apis to debug and troubleshoot web infrastructure.

 ### Snapshots ###